ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 The `encoder-bottleneck` + `cpulimitation` row is the one that depends on a configuration default staying as it is.
-Both can read `qualityLimitationDurationShares.cpu`, and if `encoderPerformanceDetector.cpuLimitationShareThreshold` is set to a number, the two stop being independent measurements and start being one measurement reported twice.
+Both can read `qualityLimitationDurationShares.cpu`, and if `encoderBottleneckDetector.cpuLimitationShareThreshold` is set to a number, the two stop being independent measurements and start being one measurement reported twice.
 It is `null` by default for exactly that reason.